Efficient and Robust Block Designs for Order-of-Addition Experiments: Position models and indicator function for OofA designs

 \section{Position models and indicator function for OofA designs}

 We employ the position models proposed by Stokes and Xu (2022) for OofA designs, as these models involve fewer parameters compared to the PWO and CP models.
 In this section, we first review OofA designs and position models, and then establish a framework for the indicator function for OofA designs, adapted from the framework proposed by Cheng and Ye (2004) for factorial designs.
-The modification of the indicator function for block OofA designs will be developed in the Section~\ref{se:bO}.
+The modification of the indicator function for block OofA designs will be developed in the Section~\ref{se:bO}. {A notation glossary for the OofA and the proposed block OofA design framework is provided in Table~\ref{tb:notation} in the Appendix.}